dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 > bake cookies, you sorry little fuck.
 Get a job.
 Here's $100.
 Don't
 > be a con-artist.
 This is America."
 >
-> - With Love, Grandma
+> -- From Grandma With Love

 But somehow these people with phoney digital assets for which there could be no actual market stay paid, while I can't even get a fucking